WillWeston94/static_challenges/README.md

 # Static Comp Challenges

+### Completed Challenge 1 with issue on sidebar notated

 This repository includes an `index.html` file that links to two CSS files:

 * `reset.css`: includes styles that will override most default styles provided by your browser.